-Since 1997, the School Outreach Program has brought thousands of children to the theatre from a variety of socioeconomic and cultural backgrounds.
+Since 1997, the School Outreach Program has brought thousands of children to the theater from a variety of socio-economic and cultural backgrounds.
 Productions are predominantly based on children’s literature and represent a variety of educational, social, and historical themes.
 All productions are tied to curriculum and are accompanied by study guides which teachers can incorporate into classroom discussion.
-Coupled with other children’s performances, family and children’s programming amounts to approximately one-third of the Emelin’s offerings.
+Coupled with other childrens’ performances, family and children’s programming amounts to approximately one-third of Emelin’s offerings.

 The Emelin serves the region known as the Sound Shore area of Westchester and is located in Mamaroneck, one of the oldest communities in Westchester County, New York.
 This coastal suburb is increasingly diverse and includes a growing international population.
 Known as the Friendly Village, Mamaroneck has a reputation for welcoming people of different cultures and backgrounds.
 The 3.2-square-mile village is bisected by the Mamaroneck River and its southern border is six miles of Long Island Sound coastline.